Repository: Retrieving Data

 # Ordering

-The orderBy method allows you to sort the result of the query by a given field.
-The first argument to the orderBy method should be the field you wish to sort by, while the second argument controls the direction of the sort, and maybe either asc or desc.
-If there is no second argument, the direction is going to defaults to asc.
+method should be the field you wish to sort by, while the second argument controls the direction of the sort, and maybe either asc

 // Order users by name.